quintype/malibu/tutorial/qlitics-integration.md

 ### Story element view Tracking

 To track a story element view, `story-element-view` should be called the first time a story element comes into the browser's viewport.
-This is used to track which all story elements did the user actually view and how much time was spent on that story.
+This is used to track all story elements did the user view and how much time was spent on that story.
 Refer [common API fields](https://developers.quintype.com/docs/#common-api-fields).

 ```html
 <script>